MorphOS: Ambient

-Ambient is the built-in MUI-based desktop environment for MorphOS, the development was started in 2001 by David Gerber.
+Ambient is the built-in MUI-based desktop environment for MorphOS; development started in 2001 by David Gerber.
 Its main goals were that it should be fully asynchronous, simple and fast.
-Ambient remotely resembles Workbench and Directory Opus Magellan trying to mix the best of both worlds.
+Ambient remotely resembles Workbench and Directory Opus Magellan trying to mix the best of both systems.

 Features

-Ambient does not strictly follow the Amiga Workbench interface paradigm but there are still many similarities: while programs are called tools, program attributes are called tooltypes, data files are projects and directories are drawers.
+Ambient does not strictly follow the Amiga Workbench interface paradigm, but many similarities exist: while programs are called tools, program attributes are called tooltypes, data files are projects and directories are drawers.